The joint numerical range of three hermitian $4\times 4$ matrices: Abstract

 \section{Abstract}

-We analyze the joint numerical range $W$ of three complex hermitian matrices of order four.
-In the generic case this $3D$ convex set has a smooth boundary.
-We analyze non-generic structures and investigate non-elliptic faces in the boundary $\partial W$.
-Fifteen possible classes regarding the numbers of non-elliptic faces are identified and an explicit example is presented for each class.
+We analyze the joint numerical range $W$ of three hermitian matrices of order four.
+In the generic case, this three-dimensional convex set has a smooth boundary.
+We analyze non-generic structures.
+Fifteen possible classes regarding the numbers of non-elliptic faces in the boundary of $W$ are identified and an explicit example is presented for each class.
 Secondly, it is shown that a nonempty intersection of three mutually distinct one-dimensional faces is a corner point.
 Thirdly, introducing a tensor product structure into $\C^4=\C^2\otimes\C^2$, one defines the separable joint numerical range --- a subset of $W$ useful in studies of quantum entanglement.
-The boundary of the separable joint numerical range is compared with that of $W$.
+The boundary of the separable numerical range is compared with that of $W$.